-The General Practice clinic concentrates on legal services in family law (including violence protection, custody, support, divorce and adoption), social security, and other public benefits, property issues, consumer debt relief, bankruptcy, and other cases of educational value.
+The General Practice/Litigation and Advocacy clinic concentrates on legal services in family law (including violence protection, custody, support, divorce and adoption), social security, and other public benefits, property issues, consumer debt relief, bankruptcy, and other cases of educational value.

 Students often appear in state and federal courts throughout West Virginia.